SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticsearchDomainEncryptionAtRestOptions.md

----
-layout: glossary
-title: Add-VSElasticsearchDomainEncryptionAtRestOptions
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticsearchDomainEncryptionAtRestOptions

 ## SYNOPSIS
-Adds an AWS::Elasticsearch::Domain.EncryptionAtRestOptions resource property to the template
+Adds an AWS::Elasticsearch::Domain.EncryptionAtRestOptions resource property to the template.
+Whether the domain should encrypt data at rest, and if so, the AWS Key Management Service (KMS key to use.
+Can only be used to create a new domain, not update an existing one.

 ## SYNTAX